SAVE OUR WILDLIFE & ENVIRONMENT EDUCATIONAL TOUR

 - Recreational activities other than those specified above

 - Any other items of a personal nature

-Contact Tiritose for further information about the innovation, entrepreneurship and development educational tour.
+Contact Tiritose for further information about the save the wildlife and environment educational tour.
 If you have your own educational tour or preferred itinerary in Zimbabwe, we can still assist with accommodation arrangements, airport pickups and leisure tours when you have some free time.
 We have friendly and energetic worker and queen bees who are passionate about Zimbabwe, they will answer all your questions and will be able to take you to all the places you may be curious about!